Skip to content

 });

-for await (const chunk of response) {
+for await (const event of stream) {

 // Synthesize and play immediately

-await synthesizeAndStream(text);
+await synthesizeAndStream(event.delta.text);

 }